Call of the Small

 - Become more hands-on (literally), even if you think you’re not naturally gifted to do so.
-I’ve leaned a lot just by trial and error and lots of experimenting.
+I’ve learned a lot just by trial and error and lots of experimenting.

 - See the world through “mini eyes.”
 Try to think of creative ways to re-purpose everyday items for use in miniature environments.

 This is a tough question!
 One of my favorite pieces is a midcentury-style shelving unit by Paris Renfroe, a trained architect who has been doing miniatures for the past decade.
 You can see the shelf here.
 It is so beautifully made and is so fine in its detail.